 What’s free in London?

-What’s free in London?
+What’s free in L?
 From attractions to museums, We’ve got you covered!

 Sky Garden

-Access to the Sky Garden is free of charge on weekdays 10 am-6 pm and at weekends 11 am-9 pm.
+Access to the Sky Garden is free of charge on weekdays 10am-6pm and weekends 11am-9pm.
 Sky Garden is London’s highest public garden – a vibrant social space with 360-degree views of the city’s iconic skyline.
 Here, you can experience London from a spectacular viewpoint.
 Enjoy lush greenery, exquisitely landscaped gardens, observation decks, and an open-air terrace.

 Natural History Museum